LINUXHUNTERREDHAT/mspm/README.md

 * If your package may conflict with other packages use `conflicts=("pkg1" "pkg2")` to mark packages as conflict

 ### 4. Version
-* The version is used for checking for the updates you should define the version in your mspm-build
+* The version is used for checking for the updates you should define the version in your mspm-build.
+Use `version=1.2.3`

 ### 5. The `install()` Function
 * Must be defined in the script.